 A state-of-the-art virtual reality experience of the bombing of Darwin and life-size holograms that tell you their personal stories.
 The Royal Flying Doctors Tourist Precinct at Stokes Hill Wharf is a must-visit.
 Kids can pretend to be pilots and flying doctors in the fully fitted out medical evacuation aircraft.

-8. Get a front row seat for the sunsets and lightening shows
+8. Get a front row seat for the sunsets and lightning shows

-Top End sunsets are dazzling in the wet season and the tropical storms that light up the sky are sensational.
+Top End sunsets are dazzling and the tropical storms that light up the sky are sensational.
 Take the family down to Stokes Hill Wharf, chow down on local barramundi and chips and watch the show.
 The Ski Club and Trailer Boat Club are my kids' picks because they can swim in the pool and play on the beach, searching for hermit crabs.